The Code of Conduct

-It is the Code, and the fact that the Institute can take steps to uphold it, that makes Members accountable for the standard of their professional conduct.
-This accountability is a valuable asset both to Members and to those who hire or employ them.
+It is the Code, and the fact that the Institute can take steps to uphold it, that makes CIPR Members accountable for the standard of their professional and personal conduct.
+This accountability is an essential part of being a Chartered Institute and serving the public interest.
+It is a valuable asset, both to Members, and to those who hire or employ them.

 The complaints process requires all parties to a complaint to maintain confidentiality throughout.
-The CIPR will not confirm or deny the existence of a complaint and will not comment on any disciplinary matter until a final adjudication has been made - and only then in certain circumstances.
+The CIPR will not confirm or deny the existence of a complaint – indeed the CIPR itself will not normally know the details of any complaint or the names of those involved.
+Furthermore, it does not comment on any disciplinary matter until a final adjudication has been made - and even then, only in certain circumstances.

 For further information or advice on the CIPR Code of Conduct and the processes that support it, please contact: